Types of Employee Benefits in Canada: A Comprehensive Guide

 Group Dental Plan

 Group dental insurance accounts for covering the cost of dental procedures that are typically not covered by the provincial health care plan.
 Group dental insurance covers the policyholder and their dependants for certain dental services.
-The procedures that are typically included in the group dental plan are x-rays, dental exams, cleanings, scaling, polishing, fluoride, fillings, extractions, periodontal services, endodontic services that include root canal, dentures, bridges, crowns, inlays, onlays and wires.
+The procedures that are typically included in the group dental plan are basic and supplementary services such as; x-rays, dental exams, cleanings, scaling, polishing, fluoride, fillings, root canals, extractions, and major restorative services that may include dentures, bridges, crowns, inlays, onlays and veneers.
+Orthondontic services are sometimes available depending on the size of the group and the amount of members enrolling for Family coverage.
 The coverage received depends on the coverage amount selected by the policyholder.

 Vision Care